Skip to main content

 Role-based access control (RBAC) is the standard method for access control in large systems.
 With RBAC, you grant privileges to roles.
 For example you might grant the privilege Reporting to the role Analyst.
 In most systems, you can nest roles as deeply as you want, and give users however many roles.
 A good example of this in practice is PostgreSQL roles and privileges.

 The roles and privileges are whatever abstract concepts make sense for your system.
 It is up to application code to determine what actions to take based on the privileges granted.
-This can, of course, be implemented in terms of a lower-level permission system such as row-level or object-level access control lists (ACLs).
+You can use django-prbac to implement lower level concepts such as row-level or object-level access control.

 Parameterized role-based access control (PRBAC) adds parameters to roles and privileges.
 Now, for example, you might grant "Reporting(organization="Dimagi",area="Finance") to FinancialAnalyst(organization="Dimagi").
 If you don’t use parameters, then it is just RBAC.
 If you use parameters with finite sets of choice, then it is exponentially more powerful.
 If you use parameters with infinitely many choices (such as strings or integers) then it is infinitely more powerful.
 A good example of limited parameterization is how particular privileges (SELECT, UPDATE, etc) in PostgreSQL may be parameterized by an object.
 In PRBAC this parameterization is pervasive.